-

 What will I learn on this module?

-• test your understanding using the Python programming language and the Jupyter Notebook software
+• Practical application of these concepts using Python and the interactive Jupyter Notebook interface.

-• learn the methods of numerical and symbolic computations, elements of data analysis and visualization in Python
+• Techniques for numerical and symbolic computations, as well as data analysis and visualization in Python.

 How will I learn on this module?